ritwikbagga/ritwikbagga/README.md

 - 🌱 I’m interested in machine learning, backend engineering and Automation

-- 👯 I’m looking to collaborate on opensource projects on Kaggle
+- 👯 I’m looking to collaborate on open source projects on Kaggle

 - 💬 Let's talk about music, technology and fitness